 There are many things Google looks at when analyzing a website.
 The search engine wants to know what your site is about, and more importantly when it should show your website to people searching.
 The search engine tries to find out which search phrases your website is a good match for.

 There’s a little bit of subtlety to this process that Google’s algorithms have gotten better and better at figuring out over the years.
-For example, if your site is about coffee, should it be shown when people look for the best place to drink coffee in your city or should it be shown when people look for a good coffee supplier for their own cafe?
-Search engine algorithms can look at your content and answer that question.
+For example, if your site is about coffee, should it show up when people look for the best place to drink coffee in your city or should it show up when people look for a good coffee supplier for their own cafe?
+Search engine algorithms can look at your content, “read” your text, and answer that question.

 Once the search engine has done its analysis, it then wants to figure out if your site is more or less relevant for those search phrases than other competing websites.
 To do that, it uses around 150 different ranking factors (and some say there are even more).
 Some of those have more importance than others.